digital-asset/cn-quickstart/README.md

 # Build the application
 $ make build

-# Start the application, Canton services, and Observability (if enabled)
+# Start application, Canton services, and Observability (if enabled)
 $ make start

 # In a separate shell - run a Canton Console for the App Provider